BattletechModders/StrategicOperations/README.md

 ```
 `strafeTargetsFriendlies` - bool, strafing can hit friendly units,

+`showStrafeCamera` - bool, if true, camera will show 1st person view of strafing unit as it flies in (but view returns to normal before it starts shooting).

 `strafeEndsActivation` - bool, do strafes automatically end the turn of the unit using them?

 `spawnTurretEndsActivation` - bool, does spawn unit automatically end the turn of the unit using them?

+`strafeSensorFactor` - float, multiplier of strafing units base sensor range for revealing sensor blips of hostiles as it flies over them.

 `strafeVelocityDefault` - float, default velocity of strafing unit <i>while strafing</i>.
 The faster the unit moves, the fewer targets it will be able to hit during a strafe.
 If MaxSpeed is > 0 in the strafing unit, then that speed will override this value.